HSLdevcom/helmet-ui/README.md

 1. Go to [releases page](https://github.com/HSLdevcom/helmet-ui/releases) page and **Edit** the newly created draft.
     1. Ensure the release name corresponds to version number
     1. Write a brief description (new features, changes, fixes etc)
-    1. Check/uncheck the Pre-release checkbox as needed.
+    1. Check/uncheck the pre-release checkbox as needed.
     1. Select `release` branch as the target for tagging
     1. Press **Publish release** when all is good.
+    1. Switch back to `master` branch and update the version number again, this time to indicate a [snapshot](http://codethataint.com/blog/what-are-maven-snapshots/) of the next release.
+For example, `1.1.0-SNAPSHOT` after releasing `1.0.0`.

 _Notice: you cannot create drafts with an existing version number (i.e. release name).
 Thus, any intermediate drafts must be deleted before pushing final tweaks and fixes for the version about to be released._